joshed-io/reveal-hugo/README.md

 Customize the Reveal.js presentation by setting these values in `config.toml` or the front matter of any presentation's `_index.md` file.

 - `reveal_hugo.theme`: The Reveal.js theme used; defaults to "black"
-- `reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme
+- `reveal_hugo.custom_theme`: The path to a locally hosted Reveal.js theme in the static folder
 - `reveal_hugo.highlight_theme`: The [highlight.js](https://highlightjs.org/) theme used; defaults to "default"
 - `reveal_hugo.reveal_cdn`: The location to load Reveal.js files from; defaults to the `reveal-js` folder in the static directory to support offline development.
 To load from a CDN instead, set this value to `https://cdnjs.cloudflare.com/ajax/libs/reveal.js/3.7.0` or whatever CDN you prefer.
 - `reveal_hugo.highlight_cdn`: The location to load highlight.js files from; defaults to `https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.12.0`.
 For local development, change this to point to a file in the static directory.